 It is expected that you will meet your assigned Supervisor in your first week at SOAS, and that, in consultation with your Supervisor, you will choose two other academics to serve on your research committee.

-During the course of your first year, you are required to attend the Department’s Postgraduate Research Training Seminar.
+During the module of your first year, you are required to attend the Department’s Postgraduate Research Training Seminar.
 These sessions will provide you with the essential training in research methodology and will assist you in getting started: specifically, they will assist you in writing the constituent components of the ‘upgrade paper’ that you have to submit and defend in a viva in Term 3 of your first year.

 Additional modules can be invaluable, especially for conceptual or area specific issues or topics, as ways to supplement the training imparted in the MPhil Seminars.
-The supervisor and the student will discuss at the beginning of the year the most suitable portfolio of training and courses in relation to the topic of the thesis, its main research questions and the setting in which the research will be conducted.
+The supervisor and the student will discuss at the beginning of the year the most suitable portfolio of training and modules in relation to the topic of the thesis, its main research questions and the setting in which the research will be conducted.

-Schedule after the first year
+Schedule after year 1

-Once students have passed their upgrade, they should immediately proceed with designing the details of the empirical work and organising the drafts written in the course of the first year.
+Once students have passed their upgrade, they should immediately proceed with designing the details of the empirical work and organising the drafts written in the module of the first year.
 As most Development Studies students will embark on fieldwork in their second year, it is important to keep the 3-year time limit in mind, and to not postpone writing chapters until after the completion of fieldwork.

 Ordinarily, a student would then adhere to the following writing up schedule: